-This Thursday, November 22, Americans will get together with family and friends to celebrate the national holiday Thanksgiving.
+This Thursday, November 22, Americans will get together with family and friends to celebrate a national holiday, Thanksgiving.
 It’s a day associated with a feast of roast turkey, stuffing, cranberry sauce, and pumpkin pie.
 Oh yes, and televised football games.
-American schoolchildren will learn about the Pilgrims, religious dissenters from England who landed at Plymouth Rock in 1620, and who shared a table with friendly, benevolent Native Americans.
+American schoolchildren will learn about the Pilgrims: religious dissenters from England who landed at Plymouth Rock in 1620, and who shared a table with friendly, benevolent Native Americans.

-- Although the colonists originally came from England, most had been living in religiously tolerant Leiden, Holland for 12 years before arriving in Plymouth on the Mayflower.
+- Although the colonists originally came from England, most had been living in religiously tolerant Leiden, Holland for 12 years before arriving in eventual Plymouth Colony on the Mayflower.

-- The Mayflower made first landing on the northern tip of Cape Cod in November 1620.
-The passengers didn’t transfer to the mainland (eventual Plymouth Colony) until a month later.
+- The Mayflower landed first on the northern tip of Cape Cod, in November 1620.
+The passengers didn’t transfer to the mainland (Plymouth) until a month later.

 - There is no evidence in Winslow’s account that the Pilgrims offered a formal “thanks.”
 He merely mentions that “by the goodness of God” they were “far from want.”
 The feast was more likely continuation of an English custom of celebrating harvest time.

 - The descriptor “pilgrim” for the colonists was first used in a sermon delivered in Plymouth in the 1790s.
 And until the early 20th century, the term was used in a generic sense and spelled with a lowercase “p.”
 The Plymouth settlers called themselves “Separatists” or “Saints” (religious dissenters), “Strangers” (those unmotivated by religion but seeking a new life), “Old Comers,” “Old Planters,” and “Planters.”

 - Thanksgiving as a holiday wasn’t established until 1863, when President Lincoln designated the fourth Thursday in November as Thanksgiving Day.
 In 1941 Congress changed this to the last Thursday of the month.